TeMPOraL/rpi-mqtt-fb-panel/AI.md

 This file contains additional guidelines for you, to which you shall adhere.

+## ALWAYS RESPOND IN ENGLISH
+The official project language is English.
+That's the only natural language to work with.
+Conduct your thinking process however you like; internally, you may talk to yourself in Klingon for all I care.
+But anything you say to me, should be in English unless I explicitly say otherwise.
+Similarly, all code should use English language for identifiers, comments, etc.

 ## Flow of work
 Typically, we'll be working by repeatedly going through the following four phases:
 - Design phase